cwparsons/sp2013-markdown-editor/README.md

 5. Go back to your portal and try it out.

 ## Support

 If you have a bug, or a feature request, please post in the [issue tracker](https://github.com/habaneroconsulting/sp2013-markdown-editor/issues).

 ## Build Instructions

 1. Install [NodeJS](http://nodejs.org/)

-2. Install Grunt CLI, bower, bower-installer.
+2. Install Grunt CLI, Bower, and bower-installer using NPM

-        npm -g install grunt-cli bower bower-install
+        npm -g install grunt-cli bower bower-installer

 3. Run `npm install` from command line at root project folder

+4. Run `grunt bower` to download the vendor files using Bower, and copy them into the correct folder

-4. Use `grunt build` to build, minify and concatenate the vendor and source files
+5. Run `grunt build` to build, minify and concatenate the vendor and source files

 ## License